Ongoing Care of a Woman with Breast Cancer on an Aromatase Inhibitor

 6/1/2013 - Stephanie V. Blank, MD

 Breast cancer is the second leading cause of cancer death among women in the United States.
-Seventy five percent of breast cancers are termed estrogen receptor (ER) or progesterone receptor (PR) positive, and the majority of these are treated with adjuvant hormonal therapy.
+Seventy five percent of breast cancers are estrogen receptor (ER) or progesterone receptor (PR) positive, and the majority of these are treated with adjuvant hormonal therapy.
 Aromatase inhibitors (AIs) are used to treat hormone receptor positive breast cancers in postmenopausal women.
 In randomized controlled trials and meta-analyses, AIs have been found to be more effective in preventing breast cancer recurrence than tamoxifen.
 Letrozole is a reversible blocker of aromatase that competes with androgens for aromatase, an enzyme present in adipose tissue which converts androstenedione to estrone.
 Through this pathway, postmenopausal women produce 100mcg of estrone daily, and more if they are obese.

 Most women on letrozole experience controllable side effects.
 However, in 10-20% of cases side effects necessitate discontinuation.
 Management of the woman with breast cancer on letrozole should include the control of AI-related symptoms sufficient to allow ongoing treatment as well as quality of life.

 There are a number of side effects related to lack of estrogen at aromatase-targeted tissue: